RexOps/rexify-website/blog/2019/06/09/site-update.md

 * Added back the ability maintain News on the site
 * Remove "Fork me on GitHub" banner for improved mobile usability
-* Cleaned up GitHub repository ('master' branch) from all unused parts
+* Cleaned unused parts from GitHub repository ('master' branch)
-* Removed almost all JavaScript components, due to
+* Removed all JavaScript components we could:
   * Moved the menu from JavaScript to CSS+HTML
   * Moved the 'Get Rex' page to CSS+HTML (pre-migration)
   * browserJS not used in recent versions of the site
-  * jQuery used to be used by now-removed administrative part of the site
+  * jQuery used to be used by now-removed administrative part of the old site
   * bootstrap didn't make any difference on simulated mobile devices